Flag

 Sanctions

-Albania, as a member of the United Nations, is obligated to support UN sanctions aimed at maintaining international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and arms embargoes, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, all managed by a sanctions committee.
+Albania, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and arms embargoes, focusing on political settlements and counter-terrorism as of October 2023.

 Bribery & Corruption

-Albania has established a legal framework to combat corruption, yet it remains a significant barrier to economic growth and foreign investment, particularly affecting the judiciary, public procurements, and the construction sector.
-Despite recent judicial reforms supported by the U.S. and EU, which have led to the dismissal of numerous officials, enforcement of anti-corruption measures is still weak, and the culture of impunity persists.
-Continued efforts in judicial reform and cooperation among government agencies are essential for improving the investment climate and advancing Albania's EU candidacy.
+Albania has established a legal framework to combat corruption, yet it remains a significant barrier to economic development and foreign investment, particularly affecting sectors like procurement and construction.
+Despite recent judicial reforms supported by the U.S. and EU, which aim to enhance the rule of law and reduce corruption, enforcement remains weak, with low conviction rates for corrupt practices.
+Continued efforts in anti-corruption measures and cooperation among government agencies are essential for improving the investment climate and Albania's competitiveness in the global economy.

 Economy

-Albania is classified as an upper middle-income country with a GDP of USD 24 billion and a population of approximately 2.8 million.
-The economy has shown resilience, recovering from a contraction during the COVID-19 pandemic with growth rates of 8.9% in 2021 and 4.9% in 2022, although growth is projected to slow to 3.4% in 2023.
-Despite challenges such as corruption and labor shortages, Albania has attracted significant foreign direct investment, particularly in sectors like real estate and tourism.
+Albania is classified as an upper middle-income country with a GDP of USD 24 billion and an estimated population of 2.8 million.
+The economy has shown resilience, recovering from the impacts of the 2019 earthquake, the COVID-19 pandemic, and the economic fallout from the war in Ukraine, with growth rates of 8.9% in 2021 and 4.9% in 2022, although growth is projected to slow to 3.4% in 2023.
+Despite these positive trends, challenges such as corruption, labor shortages, and a large informal sector continue to pose risks to economic stability.

-Albania's investment climate is characterized by a liberal foreign investment regime that allows for 100 percent foreign ownership in most sectors, although significant challenges remain due to corruption, a large informal economy, and labor shortages.
-The Law on Strategic Investments, aimed at promoting both domestic and foreign investments, has not attracted substantial foreign capital, with most approved projects focusing on tourism and dominated by domestic investors.
-Despite these hurdles, Albania has seen an increase in foreign direct investment, particularly in real estate and extractive industries, indicating untapped potential across various sectors.
+Albania's investment climate is characterized by a liberal foreign investment regime that allows 100 percent foreign ownership in most sectors, although significant challenges remain due to corruption, a large informal economy, and labor shortages.
+The Law on Strategic Investments, aimed at attracting both domestic and foreign investments, has seen limited success, with most approved projects focusing on tourism and dominated by domestic investors.
+Despite these obstacles, Albania has shown potential for foreign direct investment, particularly in sectors like energy, tourism, and agriculture, with FDI flows reaching nearly USD 1.6 billion in 2023.

 Buy Full Albania Report